rlawrenc/cosc_304/labs/lab2/README.md

-# COSC 304 - Introduction to Database Systems<br>Lab 2: SQL DDL: CREATE, INSERT, UPDATE, and DELETE
+# COSC 304 - Introduction to Database Systems<br>Lab 2: SQL DDL and DML: CREATE, INSERT, UPDATE, and DELETE

-This lab practices SQL DDL.
+This lab practices SQL DDL and DML.

 **Note: You can do the lab and practice questions on PrairieLearn without setting up a MySQL database using Docker.
 However, it is recommended to setup your environment as you will need it for future labs.**